WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 ### Load and the Third Leg

-When a load is attached to Vout, the values of the voltage divider circuit changes.
+When a load is attached to `Vout`, the values of the voltage divider circuit change.
 This is because a load has resistance, and that means that `R2` + `Load` become a parallel resistance circuit:

 ![](../Voltage_Divider_Third_Leg.svg)

-This means that when calculating the divider resistance, the resistance of the load must also be considered.
+Therefore, when calculating the divider resistance, the resistance of the load must also be considered.

 For instance, if we were to use the voltage divider discussed earlier (in which `R1 = 8Ω` and `R2 = 12Ω`), and the load had a fixed resistance of `3Ω`, we can calculate the total resistance of the bottom half of the divider by adding together the conductance of `R2` and `RLoad` (recall that parallel resistance is calculated by adding together the conductance, or _G_, in siemens (S), which is the reciprocal of resistance):

 ```
 Given:
-G = 1 / R
+Conductance (G) = 1 / R
-G of R2 = (1 / 12Ω) = 0.083 S
+G of R2 = (1 / 12Ω) = 0.083S
-G of RLoad = (1 / 3Ω) = 0.33 S
+G of RLoad = (1 / 3Ω) = 0.33S

 Therefore:
-Total G = .42 S
+Total G = 0.083S + 0.33S = .42 S
 Total Resistance of Load and R2 =  1 / 0.42 = 2.4Ω
 ```